isLundy/pluginsPath/README.md

 Requirements:

-- Nukex 11 or later
+- Nuke 11 or later